 Installed location Temperature range, °C

 In enclosed spaces 0 to + 45

 Spaces subject to temperatures exceeding 45 °C and below 0 °C According to specific local conditions

 On the open deck -25 to + 45

+Market Frankling Strate Left and a constitution of the form of the form of the constitution of the constit

 Note.
-For ships intended for geographically restricted service other temperatures may be ad-

-on agreement with the Register.
+For ships intended for geographically restricted service other temperatures may be adopted on agreement with the Register.